DavoReds/tasker/tasker-cli/README.md

   help    Print this message or the help of the given subcommand(s)

 Options:
-      --todo-file <TO_DO_FILE>     Path to a file in which to look for and save Tasks --config-file <CONFIG_FILE>  Path to an alternative configuration file.
+  -T, --todo-file <TODO_FILE>      Path to a file in which to look for and save Tasks -C, --config-file <CONFIG_FILE>  Path to an alternative configuration file.
 Takes precedence over `todo-file` -h, --help                       Print help
   -V, --version                    Print version
 ```